-.
+u.
+Degraded Cornerstone.
+A cornerstone that has two or more white inputs or one yellow input.

+v.
 Design Acceptance Criteria (DAC).
 A set of prescribed limits, parameters, procedures, and attributes upon which the NRC relies, in a limited number of technical areas, in making a final safety determination to support a design certification.
 DAC are part of the ITAAC inventory for a given design.

-.
+w.
 Design Control Document (DCD).
 A repository of information comprising the Standard Plant Design.
 The DCD also provides the design-related information to be incorporated by reference into the 10 CFR Part 52 Appendices containing the design certification rules (i.e., Appendices A, B, C and D). .

-.
+x.
 Documentation.
 Any written, pictorial, or electronic information describing, defining, specifying, reporting, or certifying activities, requirements, procedures, or results.

-.
+y.
 Early site permit (ESP).
 Commission approval, issued under subpart A of Part 52, for a site or sites for one or more nuclear power facilities.
 An early site permit is a partial construction permit.

-.
+z.
 Engineering Design Verification (EDV) Inspection.
 An inspection that is conducted to: (1) verify that the design authority (e.g., the organizations contracted by an NRC applicant to provide engineering, procurement, and construction support) has developed processes that allow for the complete and accurate transfer of the high level design information and performance requirements specified in the Final Safety Analysis Report (FSAR) into detailed procedures, specifications, calculations, drawings, procurement, and/or construction documents, in a manner consistent with the requirements of Appendix B to 10 CFR Part 50; (2) verify that the design authority has developed processes to ensure changes to the design are adequately controlled; and (3) verify, through a detailed technical review of selected systems, that the design authority’s implementation of its design and design control processes has produced detailed procedures, specifications, calculations, drawings, procurement, and/or construction documents that are consistent with NRC regulations, the FSAR, and the NRC’s Safety Evaluation Report (if issued).

-.
+aa.
 Family of ITAAC.
 A grouping of ITAAC that are related through similar construction processes, resulting products, and general inspection attributes.

-.
+ab.
 Final Safety Analysis Report.
 A report that is included in an application for an operating license that presents information describing the facility, presents the design bases and

 the limits on its operation, and presents a safety analysis of the structures, systems, and components and of the facility as a whole.

-.
+ac.
+Held-Open Finding.
+A safety-significant finding that is considered a Construction Action Matrix input for more than two quarters.

+ad.
 Inspection.
 (1) An NRC activity consisting of examination, observation, or measurement to determine applicant/licensee/contractor/vendor conformance with requirements and/or standards.
 (2) Applicant/licensee/contractor/vendor activity consisting of examination, observation, or measurements to determine the conformance of materials, supplies, components, parts, systems, processes or structures to pre-determined quality requirements.

-.
+ae.
 Inspection Document.
 Any material obtained or developed during an inspection that is considered to be an NRC record.
 (Inspectors should review IMC 0620, “Inspection Documents and Records,” for clarification on how materials become agency records.)

-.
+af.
 Integrated Inspection Report.
 A construction inspection report that combines inspection items from multiple inspections (resident, regional, etc.) conducted during a specific time period.

-.
+ag.
 Inspections, Tests, Analyses, and Acceptance Criteria (ITAAC).
 Those inspections, tests, analyses, and acceptance criteria identified in the combined license that if met by the licensee are necessary and sufficient to provide reasonable assurance that the facility has been constructed and will operate in conformity with the license, the provisions of the Atomic Energy Act, as amended, and the Commission’s rules and regulations.